nikhilgu99/AI-Maze-Solver/README.md

 ### Other Notes
 - The benchmark folder contains a sample output, complete with the generated mazes and benchmark results.
-I have added the solved versions to show the solutions.
+I have added the solved versions here to show the solutions.
 - In order to run this project, a few external libraries are required, they can be installed with: `pip install numpy opencv-python gymnasium pandas matplotlib`